WOHL ILFORD JEWISH PRIMARY SCHOOL – DEPRIVATION PUPIL PREMIUM

 Our pupil premium strategy will be supplemented by additional activity that is not being funded by pupil premium or recovery premium.
 That will include:

 • We have a trained ELSA who supports pupil wellbeing and ensures our most vulnerable pupils have someone who is always available to them.
+Support for disadvantaged pupils encompasses a wide range of pupils, including PP, SEND, EAL, CP and those with particularly challenging home lives.

 Externally provided programmes